Lawndale, California: 2000

+Mapping L.A. reported that in 2000, Mexican (34.7%) and Vietnamese (4.2%) were the most common ancestries.
+Mexico (47.6%) and Vietnam (9.1%) were the most common foreign places of birth.

 Since Lawndale has a large amount of elderly residents, the city provides free trips for seniors on its city bus: The Lawndale Beat.
 The city also provides a meals on wheels program as well as a seniors travel club.